BrunoFay/Web-Scrapping-Trybe-Tech-News-Python/README.md

   <strong>MongoDB</strong>

-  To carry out this project, we will use a database called `tech_news`.
+  To carry out this project, use a database called `tech_news`.
   News will be stored in a collection called `news`.
-  There are already some functions ready in the `tech_news/database.py` file that will help you in the development.
-  Do not change the functions of this file; changes to it will not be performed in the auto-evaluator.

   Run MongoDB via Docker:
   <code>docker-compose up -d mongodb</code> in the terminal.